Performance summary 2019/2020

 Overview of outputs54Continue to host a customer panel where our CEO will meet with our expert stakeholders four times a year.

 The Customer Collaboration Panel met four times during the year.
 We continued to work with the new Customer Engagement Group to enable the members to challenge our plans for the next price control period.54Continue to host at least six stakeholder workshops each year.

 We hosted six general sessions, attended by over 380 stakeholders across our licence areas.56Continue to produce a stakeholder report every year providing an update on the actions we have taken as a result of stakeholder involvement.

 This yearly Business Plan Commitments summary report and the separate detailed report replace the stakeholder report.

 Overview of outputs57Resolve at least 70% of complaints within one day.(See note 2 below)

-There were no complaints referred to the Ombudsman.
+There were five complaints referred to the Ombudsman.
 In all cases the ombudsman did not rule against WPD.

 Overview of outputs59Continue to send the Power for Life publication to all 7.9 million customers and make sure it promotes the GSOPs.(See note 2 below)

-We issued ‘Power for Life’ to all 7.9 million customers in September 2017.
-It included information on the GSOPs.
+We issued ‘Power for Life’ to all 7.9 million customers in November 2019.
+It included information on GSOPs.